 - STEP 1.
 Dampen your childs curly hair our CurlyEllie Moisturising Detangling Spray.

 - STEP 2.
 Carefully detangle your childs curly the hair using your fingers, making sure you remove large knots

 - STEP 3.
 Carefully part the hair into 4 sections.

 - STEP 4.
 Starting about 2 inches above the ends of the hair, carefully detangle with a large wide-toothed comb or a brush designed for curls.

 - STEP 5.
 Loosely braid/plait the hair and keep it out of the way

 - STEP 6.
-Protect it by wrapping it in silk headscarf, or, if not available, an old pair of tights would work as well.
+Protect it by wrapping it in a satin headscarf, or satin scrunchie or, if not available, an old pair of non-cotton tights would work as well.
 Not only does it protect the curl, it also keeps the hair moist and stops it from rubbing on the sheets which can cause drying, frizz and damage.

 Please send any thoughts/additions to these steps and what works for you!

 Otherwise there are a few hair styles that are good for sleeping: